About Us

 Why do you come to campus?

-Our green campus in the hills Totsuka shows different a face with each season.
+Our campus is rich in nature and shows a different face with each season.
 You will see goats eating grass and many green spaces suggesting that we should be aware of the relationship between humans and nature.
-In Maioka Park, adjacent to our campus, you can still see a traditional Japanese rural landscape.
-This is an urban oasis.
+Maioka Park, adjacent to our campus, is an urban oasis where you can still see a traditional Japanese rural landscape.

 Why do you go out into the world?

-In future, in Japan as well as in the world, societies will change such that many of us will live and work with people from different backgrounds.
+In Japan as well as in the world, societies are changing rapidly so that many of us will live and work with people with different backgrounds.
+The interplay of practice-based learning and classroom activities at the Faculty of International Studies will help you acquire rich cross-cultural awareness and communication skills that will be indispensable in the future.

 Message from the Dean